- Family: Cichlidae

 - Blood Parrots are completely man-made and do not occur in the wild.

-- This fish suffers a deformity that prevents their small mouth from closing completely.
+- This fish suffers a deformity that prevents its smallmouth from closing completely.

 - Most male Blood Parrots are sterile.